leonardblier/alrao/docs/index.md

 Alrao, and search for the best learning rate on those architectures, fine-tuning with any optimizer.

-Alrao increases the size of a model on the output layer, but not on the internal layers: this usually adds little computational cost unless most parameters occur on the output layer.
-This text comes along with a Pytorch implementation usable on a wide set of architectures.
+The original paper can be found here: [arxiv:1810.01322](https://arxiv.org/abs/1810.01322).

+Our Pytorch implementation is here : [github.com/leonardblier/alrao](https://github.com/leonardblier/alrao).
+It can be used with a wide set of architecture.

 #### Motivation.